Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

     7. Next window click "Finish"

     ### Setting up the Platform
-    1. Click on the "Problems" tab in the lower window pane of the GUI
+    1. On the center window pane of the GUI click the platform link (blue link xilinx_u50...)
+    2. Navigate to specify the platform accessible on your system

 </details>